rockwotj/shoestrap/README.md

 ## Compatibility

-Shoestrap has only been tested with Ubuntu Oneiric 11.10 but should work with any/most Unix-like operating systems.
+Shoestrap has only been tested with Ubuntu 16.04 but *might* work with any/most Unix-like operating systems.
 My goal is to support Ubuntu/Debian, CentOS/Red Hat and Mac OS X. I will need help from the community to achieve this, however.